GFire-UAB/CC-Prediction/README.md

 ![Block_Execution](https://github.com/pau-ventrod/GFire-CC-prediction/assets/105445981/4aa9f00a-1e0d-4597-b252-246910e8b895)

 We have noticed that, as input size grows, tiff preprocessing remains constant, which gives all the concernedness of time execution to the block preprocessing part.
-Note also that paralelizing has a huge impact to final executing time, decreasing the execution time for 9 blocks of 10 points/m^2 density from 20 minutes to 3 minutes by using 9 CPUs.
+Note also that paralelizing has a huge impact to final executing time, decreasing it from 20 minutes to 3 minutes by using 9 CPUs for an input data consisting of 9 blocks with 10 points/m^2 density.

 ### Members of the team: